pivotal/docs-tas-adapter/install.md

 ### <a id="experimental-cartographer-integration"></a>(Optional) Configure the Experimental Cartographer Integration

-> **Note** Opting into the experimental Cartographer integration requires a larger set of Tanzu Application Platform packages to be installed.
+Opting into the experimental Cartographer integration requires a larger set of Tanzu Application Platform packages to be installed.
 See [Required components for experimental Cartographer integration](install-prerequisites.md#required-components-cartographer) in _Install Prerequisites_.

 To configure the experimental Cartographer integration: